 Andrew S. Grove emigrated to the United States from Hungary in 1956.
 He participated in the founding of Intel, and became its president in 1979 and chief executive officer in 1987.
 He was chosen as Time magazine's Man of the Year in 1997.
 In 1998, he stepped down as CEO of Intel, but continues as chairman of the board.
 Grove also teaches at the Stanford University Graduate School of Business.
 He lives in the San Francisco Bay Area.

-Under Andy Grove's leadership, Intel has become the world's largest chipmaker, the fifth-most-admired company in America, and the seventh-most-profitable company among the Fortune 500.
+Only the Paranoid Survive by Andrew Grove shows how under his leadership, Intel has become the world's largest chipmaker, the fifth-most-admired company in America, and the seventh-most-profitable company among the Fortune 500.
 You don't achieve rankings like these unless you have mastered a rare understanding of the art of business and an unusual way with its practice.

 Few CEOs can claim this level of consistent record-breaking success.
 Grove attributes much of this success to the philosophy and strategy he reveals in Only the Paranoid Survive--a book that is unique in leadership annals for offering a bold new business measure, and for taking the reader deep inside the workings of a major corporation.
 Grove's contribution to business thinking concerns a new way of measuring the nightmare moment every leader dreads--the moment when massive change occurs and all bets are off.
 The success you had the day before is gone, destroyed by unforeseen changes that hit like a stage-six rapid.
 Grove calls such moments Strategic Inflection Points, and he has lived through several.
 When SlPs hit, all rules of business shift fast, furiously, and forever.
 SlPs can be set off by almost anything--megacompetition, an arcane change in regulations, or a seemingly modest change in technology.